Skip to Content

 • Medical Expenses – Coverage for hospital bills, surgeries, rehabilitation, and ongoing medical treatment.

-• Pain and Suffering – Damages for physical pain, emotional distress, and reduced quality of life.
+• Pain & Suffering – Damages for physical pain, emotional distress, and reduced quality of life.

 • Property Damage – Reimbursement for personal property damaged in the accident.